Chapter 20 : Over the Edge

 “Oh Merlin, Mandy, I’m so sorry,” I whispered.
 She sat on my trunk and just stared blankly at the remains of her house.
 There were a million questions I wanted to ask her, but she wasn’t in a state to answer questions or even speak at all.
 I wished I could do something as we simply watched the smoke continue to rise from the debris.
 As I stood there, my hand still on her arm, I spotted the other half of her leg in the yard.

 I went over to pick it up, and carried it back to Mandy.
 She ignored it.
 I had no idea how to reattach it, and if Mandy knew how she certainly wouldn’t be able to do anything about it at the moment.
 “We need to go to St. Mungo’s,” I said.
 “I know your leg is probably the least of your concerns, but you have to get it back on.
 Can we go?”

-Suddenly a huge, three-levelled, bright purple bus drove up and wildly screeched to a halt in front of us.
+Finally I recalled one option that ordinarily I would never take, as Nathan had warned me about it, but times called for desperate measures.
+I flung out my left hand, as if about to hitchhike into nowhere, and then a huge, three-levelled, bright purple bus drove up out of thin air and wildly screeched to a halt in front of us.
 Above the windscreen it said “The Knight Bus.”
 The doors opened, and out came a middle-aged wizard with a long, twirly grey moustache.